Frankfanwei/AI4Heath/README.md

   <summary>How can I fine-tune my own model?</summary>
   <br>
   <p>
-  We provide fine-tuning data on [add later], miners are gather their own source of health data for fine-tuning.
+Fine-tuning data will be provided on [add later].
+Additionally, we encourage miners to source their own health data for fine-tuning purposes.
   </p>
 </details>